CumulusNetworks/docs/content/cumulus-vx/Overview.md

 | VRFs, Management VRF | <font color="green">Yes</font> | <font color="green">Yes</font> |
 | NAT | <font color="green">Yes</font> | <font color="red">No</font><sup>3</sup> |

 <sub>1.
-Marking and remarking is supported in Cumulus VX via kernel and TC commands, but these are not supported the same on Cumulus Linux.</sub>
+Marking and remarking is supported in Cumulus VX using kernel and Traffic Control (TC) commands, but these are not supported the same way in Cumulus Linux.</sub>
 <sub>2.
-ACLs are supported in Cumulus VX via iptables, but the `cl-acltool` command is not supported</sub>
+ACLs are supported in Cumulus VX using iptables, but the `cl-acltool` command is not supported.</sub>
 <sub>3.
-NAT is supported in Cumulus VX via iptables but not via cl-acltool.
-Using NAT within Cumulus VX will not be the same as Cumulus Linux</sub>
+NAT is supported in Cumulus VX using iptables but not with `cl-acltool`.
+Using NAT within Cumulus VX is not the same as Cumulus Linux.</sub>

 ## Support Policy